cloudflare/next-on-pages/docs/technical/routing.md

 #### Middleware

 Next up, any middleware is run.
 Middleware occurs during the `none` phase, at the very start of the routing process.
-The response headers from the middleware and taken and applied to the request and the response object, where appropriate.
+The response headers from the middleware are taken and applied to the request and the response object, where appropriate.

 Additionally, it is important to check whether the middleware was a rewrite, so that the current path can be updated.